Guide For Your Stay

 Please note - the pool may also become free for cottage guests to use on weekend evenings – please just ask us.

 *And please also note there is no swimming on your morning of departure.

-Press the numbers on the door lock firmly and turn the oval knob left to open the pool door + right for the gym door.
+Press the numbers on the door lock firmly and turn the oval handle.
 Any problem with opening or locking the door just Press ‘C’ (for ‘Clear’) and then re-enter the number.

 Please remove outdoor shoes before entering, leaving them in the hallway, and please do shower before you swim to help maintain chemical balance of the pool.

 No food or drink in the swimming pool or gym room please.
 Thanks.

 In the pool hall, there are two curtained changing cubicles, a shower room, and a separate wc with washbasin and baby changer.
 Please do leave your swimming towels and costumes on the clothes airers provided, as they dry really well overnight in the pool hall.

 There are lots of pool toys, inflatable balls, giant rings, woggles, armbands, flippers and spare goggles if you need them.

 Please ensure all children are accompanied by an adult when entering the Swimming Pool Hall.
 No children under 16 are allowed to swim unless accompanied by an adult, and you must be 18 or over to use the Fitness Room.

 Always check the doors are locked when you leave to prevent children entering on their own.
 Thank you.